Cumulative Games: Who is the current player?: Partially ordered heap monoids

-\begin{theorem} The class of Cumulative Games is a partially ordered heap monoid, under disjunctive sum, with respect to player $j\in\n$, say.
-Similarly, the restriction to heap-size dynamic Cumulative Subtraction is a partially ordered heap monoid. \end{theorem} \begin{proof} Definition~\ref{def:comp} is well defined, because of the closure of the disjunctive sum operator: the outcome function takes a Cumulative Game as input.
-Similarly, the sum of two heap-size dynamic games is again a heap size dynamic game, and so, if we also restrict the ``for all $X$'' part in Definition~\ref{def:comp}, we have another partial order. \end{proof} Similarly, one can have a subclass of Cumulative Games where the rewards are cumulation independent (but where actions may depend on cumulations), and this class would again satisfy all closure properties, and therefore define a partial order specific for this class of games.
+\begin{theorem} The class of {\sc Cumulative Games} is a partially ordered heap monoid, under disjunctive sum, with respect to player $j\in\n$, say.
+Similarly, the restriction {\sc Heap Dynamic} is a partially ordered heap monoid. \end{theorem} \begin{proof} Definition~\ref{def:comp} is well defined, because of the closure of the disjunctive sum operator: the outcome function accepts {\sc Cumulative Games}.
+Similarly, the sum of two heap dynamic games belongs to {\sc Heap Dynamic}, and so, if we also restrict the ``for all $X$'' part in Definition~\ref{def:comp}, we have another partial order. \end{proof} Similarly, one can have a subclass of {\sc Cumulative Games} where the rewards are cumulation independent (but where actions may depend on cumulations), and this class would again satisfy all closure properties, and therefore define a partial order specific for this class of games.
 In CGT, usually, when one restricts the class of attention, then the partial order changes.
 This is mostly studied in the setting of Mis\`ere games (see \cite{MR, Si2} for surveys).
 Restriction to subclasses of games can be important to obtain efficient reductions of games, to increase the sizes of the equivalence classes of games.